Llullaillaco

-Llullaillaco (/es/, /es-419/) is a dormant stratovolcano on the border between Argentina (Salta Province) and Chile (Antofagasta Region).
+Llullaillaco (/es/ or /es/) is a dormant stratovolcano on the border between Argentina (Salta Province) and Chile (Antofagasta Region).
 It is part of the Llullaillaco National Park and lies in the Puna de Atacama, a region of tall volcanic peaks on a high plateau close to the Atacama Desert, one of the driest places in the world.
 Its maximum elevation is most commonly given as 6723 m, making it the second-highest active volcano in the world.
 Despite its height, it is not clear whether the volcano has any glaciers or merely patches of perennial snow and ice.
 Between 3700 m and 5000 m elevation there is a sparse plant cover, while at lower altitudes the climate is too dry for plants to grow.
 A species of mouse on Llullaillaco is the vertebrate species living at the highest-known altitude.

 The volcano formed during the Pleistocene in two stages, named Llullaillaco I and Llullaillaco II.
 The oldest rocks are about 1.5 million years old.
 About 150,000 years ago, the volcano's southeastern flank collapsed, generating a debris avalanche that reached as far as 25 km from the summit.
 During the last stage, three conspicuous lava flows were emplaced on the summit.
 The youngest-dated rocks are 930 ± 140 years old, but there are reports of activity from the 19th century.

 There are archaeological sites on the mountain and at its foot; Llullaillaco marks the highest archaeological site in the world.
 The first recorded ascent was in 1950.
 In 1999, the mummified remains of three children, known as the Children of Llullaillaco, were found at its summit.
 They are presumed to have been human sacrifices.

 Name

 The name Llullaillaco is usually associated to the Quechua word llulla meaning "false", "lie" or "deceitful" and yaku or llaco meaning "water".
 This name probably refers to meltwater from snow, which flows down the slopes but then is absorbed into the soil; normally mountains are sources for water.
 Another possibility is that it refers to the danger from floods in the local valleys.
 Other translations are (Aymara) "hot water" after lloclla "warm" and yacu "water", and (Quechua) "thinking", "memory"+"water" or "thing that hardens after forming tender" llullu, which may refer to volcanic activity.
+A final possibility is that it might be derived from the Atacameno language, from yuyo (a quinoa plant variety) and ac or yaco, "water", meaning "yuyo waters".